dwalend/blog/_posts/2015-06-21-Test-With-TypeSafeConfig.md

 ### Start a New Process

 The most brute force approach is to use a different JVM process for testing each configuration.
 That's how I'd have handled this back in the age of [ant](http://zeroturnaround.com/rebellabs/java-build-tools-part-2-a-decision-makers-comparison-of-maven-gradle-and-ant-ivy/).
 However, Shrine uses maven.
 Creating a new JVM process for tests is out-of-model in Shrine and possibly in any maven project.
 I skipped from ant to [sbt](https://codeascraft.com/2014/09/30/building-a-better-build-our-transition-from-ant-to-sbt/).
 During the age of maven I was at MathWorks where we used make.
-Maven feels as alien as a [three-fingered glove](https://www.etsy.com/listing/91486506/alien-hand-knit-kiwi-green-warm-three).
+Maven feels as alien as a [three-fingered glove](https://www.etsy.com/listing/91486506/alien-hand-knit-kiwi-green-warm-three) to me.
 I don't know a tasteful way to spin up several new processes for running tests in the same maven subproject.

 ### Config Parameter Objects